(Frequently Asked Questions)

 The pictures on this web site are optimized for the Mac OS.
 Since gamma settings differ between platforms, some pictures may appear darker than they should under Windows.

 The short answer is: you cannot.
-As mentioned above, the photographs have been reduced in size to minimize download time.
-What is left is barely sufficient to display on a monitor, but definitely not adequate for printing.
+The photographs have been reduced in size to minimize download time.
+What is left is just sufficient to display on a monitor, but definitely not adequate for printing.
 Of course you can download individual photos to your hard disk and print them out, but you will be very disappointed by the results.
+If you absolutely want to print certain images, let us know and we'll send you larger files.

 Oh no, we're not going to touch that one!
 We will, however, say that people who surf the web with old browsers that are unable to, for example, display frames, are missing out on a lot of cool stuff.
 Given the price of some of the really popular browsers (free!), we don't understand why so many people still use ancient versions of these applications.
 We have made every effort to ensure that our site is accessible to most people.
 For instance, people with browsers that are not frame-enabled can still view the pages; they don't just get a "Sorry, this site requires frames but your browser cannot display them" message.
 However, it is clear that the site was designed to be used with frames, so people who cannot display them miss out as far as convenience of navigation is concerned.
 Do yourself a favor and upgrade if your browser version is more than two or three years old!
 You'll be pleasantly surprised at how much better most sites look.

 We're surprised how often this question comes up.
 No, we don't have a huge server with a direct link to the Internet backbone in our basement!
 The fact is that anyone can reserve a domain name (as long as it is not in use yet, of course).
 You can check whether a domain name is available or register the name of your choice from Network Solutions.
 Many other companies provide the same service, and prices do vary, so be sure to shop around.
 The "normal" rate used to be $35 (US) per year, but by now many cheaper offers exist.
 Once you have your domain name, you need someone who will host it.
-We chose Network Solutions. and they handled all the details for us.
+Again, you can choose from many vendors.
+Prices vary greatly, so a bit of research is bound to pay off.

 Send feedback about this page to feedback@kiechle.com